novasearch/wiki.novasearch.org/wiki/lab_setup.md

 **Step 1: Install Anaconda**

-Anaconda is already installed in the cluster.
 You should install Anaconda in your laptop for programming your models and minimal test.
 For large-scale testing and training you can use the cluster.

 Simply follow the instructions according to your case: